 Diamond microdermabrasion utilizes a special wand with refined diamond tips.
 Available in various textures and sizes, its maximum exfoliating strength works well in sloughing off heavy dead skin cells and treating enlarged pores, severe pigmentation, and even pitted acne scars.
 While this is a non-invasive procedure, common side effects include dryness, minor skin irritation, and slight redness.

-Hydrodermabrasion, on the other hand, peels more gently as it uses normal saline or serum as its peeling medium.
+Hydrodermabrasion facial treatments peel off dead skin cells more gently as it uses normal saline or serum as its peeling medium.
 As the process involves serum application during exfoliation, the skin receives moisture and nutrition that reduces scrubbing-induced irritation.
-The treatment exfoliates the skin pain-free, as it skips the use of abrasive textured wands or microcrystals.
+Hydrodermabrasion treatments exfoliate the skin pain-free, as it skips the use of abrasive textured wands or microcrystals.
 Its effects include deeply hydrated, smoother, firmer, and healthier-looking skin.

 Go-To for Sensitive Skin